 Disadvantages of the Montessori Style

-The Montessori style is quite rigid, with a great deal of structure.
+The Montessori principles are quite rigid, with a great deal of structure.
 Specific toys and tools are necessary at specific age levels, and they are divided into groups, e.g. sensory, language, science, math, art, and much more.
 Each set has specific colors and shapes, and some parents find this rigidity to be outside the scope of what they had hoped homeschool would be.
 Some parents tweak the program to fit their style, whereas others forego the method altogether.

 The cost of all the add-ons necessary to make this program truly work is another factor that some parents find burdensome.
-Although it can certainly be done on a budget, with DIY materials making good substitutions, it still amounts to a great deal of money spent on curriculum, supplies, and resources.
+Although it can certainly be done on a budget, with DIY materials and free printables making good substitutions, it still amounts to a great deal of money spent on curriculum, supplies, and resources.

 Is the Montessori Homeschooling Style Right for Our Family?